AmitThakkar/Providers-In-AngularJS/README.md

 });
 ```

-**NOTE: $get method will be called on function(which we are passing as a second argument), and whatever we are returning from that $get function/method, will be inject as Provider.**
+**NOTE: Whatever we are returning from that $get function/method, will be inject as Provider.**

 All the **Providers**( **Constant**, **Value**, **Service** and **Factory**) are syntactic sugar on top of this.
 But this is the only one **Provider** which can be access before initializing.
 We can provide/set custom configuration to provider with the help of module.config() api before initializing the **Provider**. e.g.